redecentralize/alternative-internet/README.md

 * [Firestr](http://github.com/mempko/firestr) is a simple decentralized communication and computation platform.
 Apps are written in Lua and are pushed to peers where they automatically run and connect.
 All communication is P2P and encrypted.

-* [Folpy](https://bitbucket.org/folpy/folpy/) is a friend-to-friend network, also called a Darknet, a network where you only connect to people you trust.
-On the network you can exchange files with your friend, message them and participate on the global Forum.

-* [FreedomBone](https://github.com/bashrc/freedombone) Designed primarily for the Beaglebone Black, but also capable of running on any system with Debian Jessie installed, the FreedomBone allows you to self-host a variety of useful web services with a reasonable degree of security and privacy.
+* [FreedomBone](https://freedombone.net/) Designed primarily for the Beaglebone Black, but also capable of running on any system with Debian Jessie installed, the FreedomBone allows you to self-host a variety of useful web services with a reasonable degree of security and privacy.

 * [Freedom Box](http://freedomboxfoundation.org/) is about privacy, control, ease of use and dehierarchicalization.
 Inspired by Eben Moglen's vision of a small, cheap and simple computer that serves freedom in the home.
 We are building a Debian based platform for distributed applications.